DucManhPhan/DucManhPhan.github.io/_posts/2018-11-15-The-neccessary-commands-in-VIM.md

 - d : delete text specified by motion (!important)
 - c : delete text specified by motion and go to insert mode (!important)
 - y : yank (copy) text specified by motion (!important)
+- Y : yank (copy) the current line.
+- p : put the yanked content.
+Notice that yanking will move text to a special VIM reserved buffer, and not to your usual clipboard.
+We can manage two different clipboards.
+The first way, we can paste from with **Ctrl + Shift + v** in editing mode.
+The second way, with **p** (in the normal mode).

 - x : delete character under the cursor
 - r : replace character under cursor with another character
 - s : delete character under cursor and move to insert mode